sageprotocol/sage-contracts/contracts/README.md

 3. Channel
 4. User
 5. Post
+6. Notification
-6. Sage
+7. Sage

 This is due to dependencies between the packages:

-- "Sage" depends on Admin, Immutable, Channel, Post, and User.
+- "Sage" depends on Admin, Immutable, Channel, Notification, Post, and User.
 - "Post" depends on Admin, Immutable, Channel, and User.
 - "Channel" depends on Admin and Immutable.
 - "User" depends on Admin and Immutable.